 - Click on the Grades link.

 Below, you will find a summary of the learning activities for this course and the associated time frames.
 This course is 10 weeks in length, with an orientation week at the start of the course.
 Each lesson is one week long.

 Objectives - After completing the Orientation you should be able to:

 Visit the Orientation Checklist for the complete list of assignments and readings.

-PART 1: INTRODUCTION & BACKGROUND
+UNIT 1: INTRODUCTION & BACKGROUND